Updated: 2 days ago

 Incorporate The Right Daily Habits

 Increase bright light exposure during the day.
 Your circadian rhythm naturally keeps track of your time, helping you stay awake and telling your body when it’s time to sleep.
-Natural sunlight or bright light during the day helps keep your circadian rhythm healthy, increases energy, and improves sleep.
+Natural sunlight or bright light from a light therapy lamp during the day helps keep your circadian rhythm healthy, increases energy, and improves sleep.
 Try getting daily sunlight exposure or invest in an artificial bright light device or bulbs.

 Don’t consume caffeine late in the day.
 I drink green tea every single day, and I love the benefits of tea and coffee.
 The caffeine helps us focus, increases energy, and improves performance.
 However, when consumed late in the day, caffeine stimulates your nervous system and may stop your body from naturally relaxing at night.
 Caffeine can stay elevated in your blood for 6–8 hours.
 I typically try to stop drinking caffeine around 3 or 4 in the afternoon.